followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/byKey(key).md

         // ...
     });

-    // Get the data item with "field1" being equal to 1 singleKeyStore.byKey(1)
+    // Gets the data item with "field1" being equal to 1 singleKeyStore.byKey(1)
         .done(function (dataItem) {
             // Process the "dataItem" here